HigherOrderCO/Bend/GUIDE.md

 While the algorithm above does parallelize well, it is very memory-hungry.
 It is a nice demo of Bend's potential, but isn't a great way to sort lists.
 Since Bend is GC-free, we can express low memory footprint programs using `bend` or tail calls.
-To use Bend's full potential, one should first create enough "parallel room" to fill all available cores, and then spend some time doing compute expensive, but less memory hungry, computations.
+For maximum possible performance, one should first create enough "parallel room" to fill all available cores, and then spend some time doing compute expensive, but less memory hungry, computations.
 For example, consider:

 ```python
 # given a shader, returns a square image